 Represented multiple clients in dozens of patent infringement lawsuits brought by NPEs in technologies including vehicle monitoring and notification systems; check-by-phone payment systems; electronic proposal preparation systems and computer-assisted sales methods; e-commerce express checkout functionality; auto-complete online search functionality; e-commerce notification technology; e-commerce shopping cart technology; store locator technology; short message service technology; WiFi technology; transferring dynamic web page generation requests from a web server to an application server; Internet live chat technology; JPEG image encoding; computerized sales force automation; SSL authentication and encryption; e-commerce substitute product functionality; fraud prevention technology; and online mouse-over preview technology.

-, a Legalease Publication.
+, a Legalease Publication, for his work in the Intellectual Property: Trademarks Litigation, 2016 and 2018 and Intellectual Property: Trademarks Non-Contentious, 2016.
 A description of the selection methodology can be found at www.legal500.com/assets/pages/about-us/how-it-works.html#rank.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.